bolnel/nelsite1/content/workflow-setup-automation-expert-specialist-hire.md

 ## Which project management software would I recommend?

-Personally I like Trello because of its visual simplicity and robust automation system.
-But all popular PM software solutions – Monday.com, Trello, ClickUp, Asana, Notion – have their own pros and cons.
+PM tools have their differences in features and presentation, but under the hood they’re all databases that rely on human cooperation, so the [underlying architectural principles and best practices](/articles/workflow-setup-principles-trello-asana-clickup-notion/) stay true for all of them.
+All popular PM software solutions – Monday.com, Trello, ClickUp, Asana, Notion – have their own pros and cons.

 If you’re already using a PM software, I’ll figure out how to use the strong points of that tool and work around its limitations to implement your requests.